scienceacademy/web/content/assignments/map.md

  to download a zip file of the starter code.

 3. In the terminal window, run `unzip map_colors.zip` to unzip the file.
-4. In the terminal window, run `cd map_colors` to change directories into your `worldcup` directory.
+4. In the terminal window, run `cd map_colors` to change directories into your `map_colors` directory.

 ## Understanding